bennerhq/AClock/README.md

 # Analog Clock Application

 ## Description
 The Analog Clock Application is a web-based project that displays multiple analog clocks for different time zones.
-The application allows users to view the current time in various cities around the world, with the option to display a single clock or multiple clocks simultaneously.
+Users can view the current time in various cities around the world, with the option to display a single clock or multiple clocks simultaneously.
 The clocks are rendered using HTML5 Canvas and JavaScript, providing a visually appealing and interactive experience.

 ## Project
-The main purpose of this project was to explore and learn how to use GitHub Copilot with Visual Studio Code!
+The main purpose of this project was to explore and learn how to use GitHub Copilot with Visual Studio Code.

 ## Features
 - Display multiple analog clocks for different time zones.